Best Cat Litter for Older Cats

 There is also a nice selection of wood and paper litters that have a very soft texture.
 You can imagine how gentle it is to walk on a pile of shredded newspaper.

 Again, clay cat litters are going to be the biggest challenge in this regard.
 Clay litters tend to be larger, sharper, and harder than most other litter materials.
-And while there are certain types that are better than others when it comes to comfort, you will have to spend some extra time observing and listening to your cat’s needs.
+And while certain types are better than others when it comes to comfort, you will have to spend some extra time observing and listening to your cat’s needs.

 This one may seem like a no-brainer, but your cat also benefits from litters that are better at controlling odor.
 A kitten or adult cat may be more lenient to doing its business in a stinky litter box.
 But as a cat becomes older, it may become less-inclined to putting up with the smells.